 Teardowns and McMansions in Broward County

-Florida identified by the National Trust for Historic Preservation, 3 were in Broward County: Lighthouse Point, Fort Lauderdale (Rio Vista), and Hollywood (Lakes).
+Of the 21 cities in Florida identified by the National Trust for Historic Preservation, 3 were in Broward County: Lighthouse Point, Fort Lauderdale (Rio Vista), and Hollywood (Lakes).

-Broward County, McMansions are typically much bigger than the original house on the site and they tend to stand out in a neighborhood that mostly consists of older and smaller, one-story homes with roomy front and back yards.
+The term "McMansions" is a slang architectural term and is often used to describe the house built to replace the teardown.
+Though the replacement homes vary somewhat in size and style throughout the U.S., here in Broward County, McMansions are typically much bigger than the original house on the site and they tend to stand out in a neighborhood that mostly consists of older and smaller, one-story homes with roomy front and back yards.

 Oftentimes, this new construction is not welcomed by neighbors because it destroys the original character of the neighborhood.
 Immediate neighbors sometimes complain of restricted views, reduced sunlight to their house or yard, as well as concern over property values.
 Local leaders are often either not able or willing to prevent these teardowns that forever change the landscape of what are considered by some to be historic neighborhoods.